holmdk/holmdk.github.io/_posts/2020-07-16-DQN_agent_ALE_dopamine.md

 ## 4. Visualizing our agent
 We ran the experiment for roughly 22 hours on a GTX 1070 GPU.
-As stated earlier, we always want to visualize the results and the "live" performance of our agent.
+We include a visualization of the optimisation results and the "live" performance of our Pong agent.
-We divide this into **two sections**, which are the a) visualization of the training optimisation results and b) live demonstration of its performance.
+We divide this into **two sections**, which are the _a) visualization of the training optimisation results_ and _b) live demonstration of its performance_.

 ### a) Tensorboard logs